Creamed Honey from Shelley, Idaho

 20. Long Shelf Life

-Unlike many other food products, the shelf life of honey is extremely long.
-That’s why many preppers look to honey as a great item for long-term storage.
-Due to its low moisture content, honey can last indefinitely, when stored properly in a sealed container.
-This means you can always have a jar of honey in your pantry, ready to be used whenever you need it.
+Unlike many other food products, the shelf life of honey is exceptionally long, some say it has an indefinite shelf life.
+That’s why many preppers consider honey an excellent item for long-term storage.
+Due to its low moisture content, honey can last indefinitely when stored correctly in a sealed container.
+This means you can always have a jar of honey in your pantry, ready to be used whenever needed.
 Foods That Have a Long Shelf Life

 More Tips

 Please store your honey in glass mason jars if possible.
-I remember a cute neighbor down in Southern Utah who told me he had just purchased several 5-gallon buckets of honey.
-Here’s the deal with 5-gallon buckets, eventually the honey will crystallize, and that’s okay.
+I remember a cute neighbor in Southern Utah who told me he had just purchased several 5-gallon honey buckets.
+Here’s the deal with 5-gallon buckets: eventually, the honey will crystallize, and that’s okay.
 The term crystallized honey means it will become as hard as a rock.
 Over time, crystallization is a natural occurrence, even at room temperature.

-Yes, it will happen in quart mason jars which is better because you can soften it up to its liquid state in direct sunlight or in a pan of warm water on your stove.
-I have had plastic containers of honey crack and leak.
-So from that day forward, I place all my honey in quart mason jars.
+Yes, it will happen in quart mason jars, which are better because you can soften the honey to its liquid state in direct sunlight or in a pan of hot water on your stove while I stir the honey.
+I’ve tried to heat it in the microwave, but haven’t had great results.
+I’ve had a plastic container crack and leak, so from that day forward, I place all my honey in quart mason jars.
+You need to make sure the jar has a quality lid that provides a tight seal.

 What is pasteurized honey?

-This is honey that has been heated in an effort to prevent crystallization, fermentation, and granulation.
-It will keep the honey in a liquid state longer, and help maintain a smoother and clearer texture.
-Note that it doesn’t kill any bacteria since most bacteria can’t survive in honey.
-The process does kill yeast spores that prompt honey to ferment.
+This is honey that has been heated to prevent crystallization, fermentation, and granulation.
+Heating keeps the honey in a liquid state longer and helps maintain a smoother, clearer, and less grainy texture.
+It doesn’t kill any bacteria since most bacteria can’t survive in honey.
+The process kills yeast spores that prompt honey to ferment.

 Final Word